hapax/hapax.github.io/assets/reading.md

 $|\psi(t)\rangle$ is becoming more distinguishable from $|\psi(0)\rangle$.
 On the other hand, a large uncertainty $\Delta A$ washes out this effect, since $A$ is too blurry to usefully tell us about changes in the state.
-I suspect the MTR timescale can be sharply related to distinguishability using $A$, but haven't been able to show this.
+In fact, I think the MTR timescale should precisely be the time needed for the state to become distinguishable using $A$, something like the wavepacket case, but I haven't been able to show this formally.

 #### Virtual particles